 Mind the Moisture

-Keep humidity below 50 percent in basements.
+Keep humidity between 30-60 percent in basements.
 Improve outside grading and drainage by keeping gutters clean and soil always sloping away from your home.
 Cover dirt crawlspace floors with plastic to reduce moisture.

 Keep all storage at least several inches up off concrete floors and away from foundations where dampness can easily seep in.
 This is especially important with organic material like cardboard boxes.
 Avoid using wooden shelves; metal or plastic shelves are preferable.